felix-red-panda/bart-api/README.md

 - `civc`: Civic Center
 - `16th`: 16th St. Mission

-Use the `--list` option in the CLI to see all available stations.
+Use the `python3 cli-bart.py --list` option in the CLI to see all available stations.

 ## API Key